The Best Aluminum Arrows: Three Choices

 - Wood is an all-natural pick, and it's super-popular among traditionalists and longbow archers.
 Wooden arrows are gorgeous, and if you get so into archery that you decide to make your own arrows, wooden arrows are the way to go.
 BUT, because wood is a natural material, it's more difficult for arrow manufacturers to make sure that each wooden arrow they produce has the same spine as the other wooden arrows they produce.
 Because, as you'd imagine, the more similar your arrows are going to be, the more accurate your shots will be.

 - Carbon arrows are the latest iteration of high-end arrows, and they're fantastic to use.
 They can be made with a wide range of spine properties, they can be produced needle-thin (which is something that hunters love), and they're easy to mass-produce.
-BUT, those puppies can get pricey, and not only that, they're actually kind of delicate.
-They chip and splinter, and that makes them a bad choice for newbies, who are usually pretty tough on their twigs.
+BUT, they can actually be kind of delicate.
+Some can be prone to chipping and splintering, and that makes them a bad choice for newbies, who are usually pretty tough on their twigs.

-- Aluminum arrows are affordable, available in a wide range of spines, and they can take a loooot of abuse.
+- Aluminum arrows are manufactured in a wide range of spines, and many can take a lot of abuse.
 That makes them a fantastic option for new archers—but it also makes them a great option for experienced archers, as well, because arrows don't last forever, and if you're going to be using them frequently, you'll want to replace them.
 On the down side, aluminum arrows are more prone to drifting in the wind, and that makes them a second-place choice for outdoor archers and hunters (although, again, there ARE hunters who are loyal to aluminum!).

 - Aluminum/carbon hybrids are "the best of both worlds."
 These are very popular with outdoor archers (including archers in the Olympics and national competitions) and with hunters out in nature.
-They're stiff (which makes them a great option for heavier hunting bows), they're thin (which is great for penetrating targets and wild game), and they require smaller fletchings (which means they can travel through the air like lightning).
-They're also very pricey, and they're also delicate.
+They're stiff (which makes them a great option for heavier hunting bows), they're thin (which is great for penetrating targets and wild game), and they require smaller fletchings (which means they can travel through the air at great speeds).

 How to Size Aluminum Arrows